This post was originally published October 28th, 2016 and has been updated.

 In addition to meeting Mickey and Minnie at their respective houses, occasionally characters are out to meet n’ greet in the Toontown area.
 We’ve seen Pluto, Donald Duck and Goofy on previous visits.

 I recommend using the Disneyland app to see locations and times of character greetings.
 Traditionally we’ve found the wait lines are generally shorter in Toontown than elsewhere in the park.
-For more Disneyland with preschoolers tips, click the link!
+Read more for tips about doing Disneyland with preschoolers.

 Mickey and Minnie’s Runaway Railway – NEW ATTRACTION

 It’s Mickey and Minnie’s very first ride!
 Mickey and Minnie’s Runaway Railway is coming to Mickey’s Toontown at Disneyland.
-This new attraction is set to open first at Disney World (March 4th 2020 at Disney’s Hollywood Studios).
-It will not open at Disneyland until 2022.
+This new attraction opened first at Disney World (March 4th 2020 at Disney’s Hollywood Studios).
+It will not open at Disneyland until 2023.

 Based on the popular new Mickey Mouse cartoon shorts, this ride will not have a height limit.
 That means you’ll be able to ride it with kids of all ages (babies included).
 State-of-the-art technology and visual effects will combine in this immersive experience.
 It’s also being touted as the attraction to feature the most Hidden Mickeys.
 This is going to be a good attraction to ride over and over!